tocco/tocco-docs/devops/nice/install_ldap.rst

    You have to pull the ansible repository to access the files mentioned below.
 You can pull the project with the following command: **git clone ssh://${GERRIT_USERNAME}@git.tocco.ch:29418/ansible**

-1. Copy the key into the ldap-image diretory in the ansible project
+1. Copy the key into the ldap-image diretory in the ansible project.
+It has to be an SSL Private key in a Java keystore.

 .. code::